 Be a good defensive driver and stay focused

 It is important to be aware of your current state of mind as well as your ability to cope with distractions, and of course always minimize those distractions!

 Don’t engage with aggressive drivers and keep your cool even if you are upset by the driving of others, remember your safety of yourself and others is the most important!

-Stay alert and be aware if you are sleepy or drowsy, pull over somewhere safe if you are tired and take a rest if necessary, driving when you are drowsy is extremely dangerous!
+Stay alert and be aware if you are sleepy or drowsy, pull over somewhere safe if you are tired, and take a rest if necessary, driving when you are drowsy is extremely dangerous!

 Stay focused on driving, be careful when using GPS or your radio and never use your cellphone while driving.
 Eating and drinking or even talking to passengers can be a distraction from the road, so always prioritize your focus on the road first.
-If you need to attend to something, make sure you do before you start driving or stop the car to fix whatever needs to be done, or to use your cell phone.
+If you need to attend to something, make sure you do it before you start driving or stop the car to fix whatever needs to be done, or to use your cell phone.

 Emergency vehicles need space!